List of Call the Midwife characters: Violet Buckle

 Violet Buckle is the second wife of Fred Buckle.
 She owns her own haberdashery shop, called Violet Gee.
 She has a son who lives in Plymouth by her previous husband, Bert, who was killed in the war like Fred's deceased wife.
 She volunteers as a uniformed leader of the local Brownie pack as the Brown Owl of the unit.

 After successfully organising community events in series 7, Violet ran for the local council in series 8, which she won.
 In series 13, Violet ran for mayor, winning again.
 In series 14, the incoming mayor's illness meant Violet was asked to serve a second term as Mayor of Tower Hamlets, which she accepted.

 Reggie Jackson

-Introduced in Series 6, Reggie is a young man with Downs syndrome.
+Introduced in Series 6, Reggie is a young man with Down syndrome.
 He originally lived with his mother Ivy.
 After Ivy dies suddenly from a heart attack, Reggie goes to live with Ivy's cousin Fred Buckle and his wife Violet.

 However, realising that Reggie living with them indefinitely would be impractical, Fred and Violet decide whether the best option would be to place him in a residential facility, Glasshouse Trust, a community in the countryside for young adults with all kinds of disabilities who live and work together.
 Reggie continues to visit Fred and Violet.